 This is the thought that should be uppermost on your mind in all you do for your child.
 In every step you take about them, in every plan, and scheme, and arrangement that concerns them, do not leave out that mighty question, “How will this affect their souls?”

 Faithful parenting is no guarantee of conversion.
-And, thankfully, we can do all the wrong things as parents and the Lord can still intervene for the good of our kids.
+And, thankfully, we can do all the wrong things as parents.
+The Lord can still intervene for the good of our kids.
 God alone saves.
 I am so thankful for this truth.

 But the patterns we place in our children’s lives matter.
 The extra activities in their lives can be wonderful opportunities to point them to Christ.
 This is why I’ve encouraged my kids to spend valuable time engaged in pursuits that interest them.
 God gave them gifts that I want them to steward.
 But every activity comes at a cost.
 And I don’t want them to grow up thinking anything is worth more than Christ and his church.